Jeffrey Lewis (academic): Research and policy work

 From 2007 to 2010, Lewis directed the Nuclear Strategy and Nonproliferation Initiative at the New America Foundation.
 From 2006 to 2007, he was Executive Director of the Managing the Atom Project at the Belfer Center for Science and International Affairs at Harvard University.

 Since 2010, Lewis has been the Director of the East Asia Nonproliferation Program at the James Martin Center for Nonproliferation Studies at MIIS in Monterey, California, and an adjunct professor at MIIS.
 Research topics have included nuclear proliferation and weapons programs of China, North Korea, Iran, and other states, and open-source intelligence performed by the policy community itself (see for example Eliot Higgins).

 He has worked with graduate students and MIIS and other researchers to develop tools and provide training on tools and technology for open source intelligence.

 He is also an affiliate with the Stanford University Center for International Security and Cooperation.

+In 2026, he took a faculty position at the Center for International Security and Cooperation within the Freeman Spogli Institute for International Studies, Stanford University, as a Senior Research Scholar and William J. Perry Lecturer.